 - Regional crossroads open to its dynamic neighbors

 - Strong external accounts

-- Diverse exports: tourism, agri-food products (rubber, seafood, rice, cane sugar, fruits), electronic components, computers and organic chemistry
+- Diverse exports: tourism, automotive components, agri-food products (rubber, seafood, rice, cane sugar, fruits), electronic components and organic chemistry

 - High savings rate

-- Uncertain political situation and antagonism between rural and urban areas
+- Uncertain political situation; antagonism between rural and urban areas

 - Inadequate infrastructures

 - Aging population and shortages of skilled labor

 - Enduring links between private sector and politicians (corruption), underground economy